History

 Former Riders Forward, Drew Sullivan.

-January 2016 saw the club move into the purpose-built Morningside Arena, which is owned by the Leicester Riders Foundation.
-Soon after winning the treble in the 2016/17 and 2017/18 season, the Riders applied to compete in the following Basketball Champions League season.
-The team were eliminated early on the in the competition by Danish side Bakken Bears, resulting in having to compete in the season’s FIBA Europe Cup.
-In that same season, they went on to win the play-off final at the o2 arena in front of 16,000 people.
+January 2016 saw the club move into the purpose-built Morningside Arena.
+Soon after winning the treble in the 2016/17 and 2017/18 seasons, the Riders applied to compete in the following Basketball Champions League season.
+The team were eliminated early on in the competition by Danish side Bakken Bears, resulting in having to compete in the season’s FIBA Europe Cup.
+In that same season, they went on to win the play-off final at the O2 arena in front of 16,000 people.

 2017/18 League Champions.